Census of Quirinius: Gospel of Luke

-The Gospel of Matthew places Jesus' birth in the time of Herod I. This is affirmed by the Gospel of Luke, but it subsequently correlates the birth with the census: (Note: The earlier Gospel of Mark, probably a source for Matthew and Luke, contains no birth narrative.)
+The Gospel of Matthew places Jesus' birth in the time of Herod the Great.
+This is affirmed by the Gospel of Luke, probably written around 80–90 CE, which then uses the census to date the birth: (Note: The earlier Gospel of Mark, probably a source for Matthew and Luke, contains no birth narrative.)

 In those days a decree went out from Caesar Augustus that all the world should be registered.
 This was the first registration and was taken while Quirinius was governor of Syria.
 All went to their own towns to be registered.
 Joseph also went from the town of Nazareth in Galilee to Judea, to the city of David called Bethlehem, because he was descended from [David].
 He went to be registered with Mary, to whom he was engaged and who was expecting a child.

 Most critical biblical scholars agree that the Gospel of Luke is erroneous.
 Its author seems to have invoked the census as Joseph and Mary's motivation for departing "their own city" of Nazareth, Galilee, for Bethlehem.
 Additionally, the author may have wished to contrast Joseph and Mary's obedience to the Roman edict with the rebelliousness of the Zealots, and also to find a prophetic fulfilment of Psalm 87:6: "In the census of the peoples, [princes] will be born there."
 (Note: In place of the "princes" stated to be born in the Septuagint (Greek Old Testament), the English translation invokes the phrase "this one".)
 (Note: The Gospel of John portrays Christ's birth in Bethlehem as fulfilling a prophecy of Micah.)
 (Luke and Matthew also give different accounts of the family's departure from Bethlehem.)
 (Note: In Luke, Jesus's parents bring him first to Jerusalem and then to Nazareth.
 In Matthew, they go to Nazareth to avoid Judaea because of Archelaus's appointment (4 BCE), then flee to Egypt.)
 Catholic priest and biblical scholar Joseph Fitzmyer states: